sheldenr/leetcode-solutions/README.md

 - Solved 75 Problems [5/16/2025] (Got a bit behind .-.)

 - Solved 100 Problems [10/26/2025] (Lost consistency due to internship and work and other life situations.
 Won't do it again though)

+- Back [7/16/2026] (I quit at some point because who does technical interviews, no point in LC anymore amirite? doing this for fun now)